Lady-Pi/HabitTrackerProject/README.md

 - View analytical insights, such as the habit with the longest streak.
 - If a habit is not completed within the specified period, the streak is reset.

-The application uses an SQLite database to persist data, ensuring that habit data is stored and retrieved.
+The application uses an SQLite database to save and load data.

 Users are able to interact with the CLI via Questionary.